Ready to try BuildTrace?

 Is my code sent to your servers?

 BuildTrace sends the commit diff (not your full codebase) to generate AI summaries.
-Diffs are processed by Claude AI and are not stored beyond generating the summary.
+Diffs are processed to generate summaries and are not stored afterward.
 You can use the Free plan (no AI) if you prefer not to send diffs.

 Can I delete my commit history?